Sample Data

 Partial Rejections for Selected Farms

-Number of Full Rejections in Selected Farms Only
+Full Rejections in Selected Farms

 Time Series